• Skip to primary navigation

 Inspect The Coop

 If the roof leaks, fix it.
-If you have problems with other critters getting in the yard or the coop, make those repairs too.
+If you have problems with other critters getting into the yard or the coop, make those repairs too.

 Your coop shouldn’t be airtight, especially the larger your flock is.
 Chicken manure, respiration, and body heat all leave moisture in the air.